 ~/.ssh/snowflake_tf_snow_key.pub

-label (shown below).Execute both of the following SQL statements to create the User and grant it access to the SYSADMIN
+label (shown below).Execute the following SQL statements to create the service user (SVC) and grant it access to the SYSADMIN

 and SECURITYADMIN